ArvanJ/coding-hacking-game/README.md

 The Typing Test Game presents the player with a target word that they must type as quickly and accurately as possible.
 Each correctly typed word will result in a new word being presented.
 The game will track the player's speed and accuracy throughout the test, and display the results once the test is complete.

-## Demo

-You can see a live demo of the Typing Test Game at [https://example.com/typing-test-game](https://example.com/typing-test-game).

 ## Technologies Used